 go back

-Johannes Varga, Guenther Raidl, Elina Rönnberg, Tobias Rodemann, "Scheduling Jobs Involving Humans with few Interaction Rounds for Learning Human Availabilities", Computers & Operations Research, vol. 167, pp. 106648, 2024.
+Johannes Varga, Guenther Raidl, Elina Rönnberg, Tobias Rodemann, "Scheduling jobs using queries to interactively learn human availability times", Computers & Operations Research, vol. 167, pp. 106648, 2024.

 Abstract